burgerga/INTOXICOM_Workshop_1/paper/paper.md

 discussion and writing a guidance document on making project reports more interoperable using compact identifiers.

-This part was followed by a hands-on session around FAIRificiation recipes in the ELIXIR FAIR Cookbook.
+This part was followed by a hands-on session around FAIRificiation recipes in the ELIXIR FAIR Cookbook [@RoccaSerra2023].
 The selection of data challenges/topics for this session was based upon topics identified from the Research Projects mentioned above, as well as during the preparatory webinar series.

 The first day ended with a third topic, around making adverse outcome pathways (AOPs) more FAIR, continuing on earlier work by the CIAO project <!-- [RS: HYPERLINK NEEDED] --> and feeding